jhartz/present/README.md

 ### Timestamp

-A `Timestamp` instance is a combination of a `ClockTime` and a `Date`, representing a fixed point in time (up to nanosecond precision).
+A `Timestamp` instance is like combination of a `ClockTime` and a `Date`, representing a fixed point in time (with up to nanosecond precision).

 - `January 1, 1970 00:00:00 UTC`
 - `November 24, 2012 11:50 EST`
 - `2008-08-09T23:29:59.456+04:00`

+Unlike just a mere pair of `ClockTime` and `Date`, though, a `Timestamp` represents a specific *instance* in time.
+A single timestamp can be represented in many possible ways (e.g. many different `ClockTime`+`Date` pairs can mean the same timestamp) depending on time zone interpretations.
+For example, these are the same timestamp: `Jan.
+1, 2017 11:00 AM EST` and `Jan.
+1, 2017 4:00 PM UTC`.

 ## Delta Types